 Choose a mat that is suitable for your physical size or weight.
-All anti-fatigue mats are of good quality but support different weights.
+Most anti-fatigue mats are of good quality but support different weights.
 Be sure to consider what is suitable for your situation that can bear that pressure without losing its composure or anti-fatigue properties.

 An excellent anti-fatigue mat should provide balance while being responsive at the same time.
 A good anti-fatigue mat boosts blood circulation by triggering subtle changes to the small muscles.
 Rubber mats are often textured to encourage movement and are easy to clean.
 A resilient mat should bounce back to its original shape when you remove your foot.